Linyuzai/AndroidBinds/README.md

         checked.setValue(true);
     }
 ```
-- use ValueBinds.inject(Activity) to effect binds.
+- use ValueBinds.inject() to effect binds.
 - use target.setValue() and target.getValue() to handle view attrbutes.

 ## Convertor